Strategy to Harmonise the Way Ahead

 The immediate priority is the continual improvement in creating a professional and encouraging artistic environment for members and supporters.
 This is central to attracting and retaining new members, particularly men, to the group.

-Elke Hook, Principal Soloist and President says, “Members state that benefiting from Bowen’s impressive expertise and being a part of a learning musical community is what encourages them to continue to strive for singing excellence.”
+Elke Hook, Principal Soloist and past President says, “Members state that benefiting from Bowen’s impressive expertise and being a part of a learning musical community is what encourages them to continue to strive for singing excellence.”

 “While we already enjoy well-managed rehearsals, we are about to step it up another notch with sectional rehearsals, particularly to assist our tenors and baritones, more focus on world-class tone production, and better member support in their private practice.”

 When asked their preferred musical styles, those surveyed responded with classical and baroque music at the top, followed by musical theatre and operetta, Gregorian chant, folk songs and original compositions.

 Attract, retain and nurture the region’s finest vocal talent by maintaining a professional and encouraging artistic environment.

 Sustain excellence in artistic programming and generate income through performances, grants, partnerships and other forms of fundraising.

 3. Leadership and Governance

 Ensure that the right people are in place to support a financially stable organisation.

 Broaden the awareness of the Chorale, build membership and continue to increase audiences.